MarcSteinfort/The-Chosen-One-TRPG/README.md

   <li>Introduce yourself and explain the situation</li>
   <li>Continue</li>
 </ol>
-There are multiple ways to get through all 24 Steps in the game.
+There are multiple ways to get through all 24 Steps in the game.<br>
 Problems encountered:
 <ul>
 <li>Multiple Choices did not lead to the right description.</li>
 <li>The Attributes did not increase as expected.</li>
 </ul>

-Solutions:
+Solutions:<br>
-Used the Console.log for checking if the function is called as intended Checked through the objects in the different Arrays and changed the values.
+Used the Console.log for checking if the function is called as intended<br>
+Checked through the objects in the different Arrays and changed the values.

-# Responsiveness
+### Responsiveness
-The page were tested to ensure responsiveness on screen sizes from 320px and upwards responsive design on Chrome, Edge, Firefox and Opera browsers.
+The page were tested to ensure responsiveness on screen sizes from 320px and upwards responsive design on Chrome, Edge, Firefox and Opera browsers.<br>

 Steps to test:
 <ol>